 Sundfeld et al., (2015) has developed a multithreaded parallel algorithm which has been implemented in C++.

 Foldalign 2.5 version is a multi-threaded implementation of local pairwise structural alignment of RNA.
 It uses only six nested loops and calculates the alignment in parallel for many pairs.
-The dynamic programming matrix is divided in to two memories: Long term memory and Short term memory.
-Long term memory consists of the cells that can only be a part of multi branch loop and short term memory consists of the other cells.
-In this multithreaded version of Foldalign, various threads of particular lengths are created and each thread works on its own value of cell.
+The dynamic programming matrix is divided into two memories: Long-term memory and Short term memory.
+Long-term memory consists of the cells that can only be a part of a multi-branch loop and short-term memory consists of the other cells.
+In this multithreaded version of Foldalign, various threads of particular lengths are created and each thread works on its own value of the cell.
 It starts from the length of the sequence up to the last single cell, i.e., i=L1, L1-1,…..1 (for one sequence, named S1) and k= L2,L2-1,…..1 (for another sequence, S2).
 Many cells are calculated in parallel.
 Every thread calculates each and every cell sequentially starting from first thread of one sequence to its full length and then restarts from the first thread of the second sequence, such that it aligns cell to cell or in other words, aligns residue to residue implementing local pairwise alignment.

 Fig.1 (a) Parallel design example of two sequences.
 Every cell corresponds to a bidimensional matrix.
 Red and blue are cells processed by threads t1 and t2, respectively.
 Dark red/blue are cells that have already been processed, light red/blue are cells being processed and white or grey are cells to be processed next.
 The dashed area represents cells that are being read and written by one thread.

 Foldalign can take larger sequences as input and completes the structural alignment in a reasonable time and saves the computer memory, and it is able to produce accurate predictions.

 Foldalign 2.5: multithreaded implementation for pairwise structural RNA alignment.